-It is a 67 meters (220 ft) tall sandstone tower, built in 1869.
-It has three stories of exhibition that shows the story of W. Wallace and a bit of Scottish history.
-However, as the monument was about to close in just 20 minutes, I skipped through all that and just run up around 250 steps to the crown, an observation deck on the top.
+The monument is a 67 meters (220 ft) tall sandstone tower, built in 1869.
+It has three stories of an exhibition that shows the W. Wallace story and a bit of other Scottish heritage.
+However, as the monument was about to close in just 20 minutes, I skipped the display and just ran up around 250 steps to the crown, an observation deck on the top.
 Oh, I was happy that I made it before their closing time!

-Since the tower is situated on the top of a hill already, there is a sweet view from up there on Stirling, range of the Ochil Hills and the Loch Lomond/The Trossachs National Park in the background.
+Since the tower is situated on the top of a hill already, it has a sweet view on Stirling, the Ochil Hills range, and the Loch Lomond/The Trossachs National Park in the background.

-Oh, the view on Scottish landscape was very appealing to me.
-I can totally see purposefully losing myself somewhere amid countryside like this.
-Surrounded in morning fog, wait on the sunrise on the top of seemingly inhospitable peak with all civilization left far behind and then possibly bike my way around on forgotten goat paths… sounds like a plan!
+Oh, the view on the Scottish landscape very appealed to me.
+I could totally see purposefully losing myself somewhere amid the countryside like this.
+Surrounded in the morning fog, waiting on the sunrise on the top of a seemingly inhospitable peak with all civilization left far behind, and then possibly bike my way down on forgotten goat paths… sounds like a plan!

 …took the last look on the hills..